WRansohoff/svd2rust_example_stm32l0x1/svd_lib/stm32l0x1/README.md

-# STM32L0x1 Peripheral Access Create
+# STM32L0x1 Peripheral Access Crate

 This Peripheral Access Crate for STM32L0x1 chips was auto-generated using the [svd2rust](https://docs.rs/svd2rust) utility.
 The following commands were used in a new library crate with a `Cargo.toml` file set up according to the documentation: